 Which high-fluoride toothpaste is best?

-If your dentist has a strong opinion about which brand is the best or most effective, they will no doubt indicate it on the prescription form they write.
-If they don't, you should ask which one you should buy.
+If your dentist has a strong opinion about which brand is the most effective, they will place its name on the prescription they write for you.
+Otherwise, you can assume that they feel a generic product is perfectly suitable.

 Prescription toothpaste brands with fluoride (5000 ppm).